 It’s a bit crummy outside, so let’s take a brief intermission from adventure to talk tales of destiny and fate.

 The concept of having your entire life predetermined by a higher entity never made much sense to me.
 If existence were fated, there’d be no purpose in playing this game.
-Decision making would be the pointless exercise of imagining irrelevant details to add a touch of a colour to a completed tome carved in stone.
+Decision-making would be the pointless exercise of imagining irrelevant details to add a touch of a colour to a completed tome carved in stone.

 Most of this spin is ego based.
-Negative outcomes are declared “not meant to be,” shifting the blame of failure to unknown forces, making it more palatable to the individual to discount their lack of effort, persistence, or passion that composed their results.
+Negative outcomes are declared “not meant to be,” shifting the blame of failure to unknown forces, making it more palatable to the individual to discount their lack of effort, persistence, or passion that composed the results.

 A positive outcome is declared “meant to be,” which makes for good story telling — adding mystical support from kindly energies — but still encompasses underlying psychological fears of control or impotence, despite having the favour of the gods.

 Let’s take a highly motivated individual for example.
 Maybe they want to restore a car, write a book, or drop a dozen pounds.
 After countless weeks or months of sweat, sacrifice, and single-minded drive, upon completion of their hard-fought goal, do they cry out, “Success!
 It was meant to be!”

 Instead, they recognize that choices and actions have a direct impact on how quickly a dream can come to fruition, learning to put more faith in self-discipline than a handout from divinity.

 The more likely scenario of the “meant to be” phrase happens in a local bar, with some dude buying drinks for the mysterious redhead he’s in love with, before getting shot down at the end of the night, muttering to his buddy, “I guess it just wasn’t meant to be.”
 There seems to be a proportional relationship people make use of to connect minimal effort to the unfair whims of the universe.